INTERNATIONAL FOUND FOOTAGE COMPETITION Thursday 14 March, 21:30, Motorenhalle, Wachsbleichstraße 4a (backyard), 01067 Dresden

 Guests: filmmakers & jury; Moderation: Franziska & Sophia Hoffmann

-A fine selection of international submissions compete for the jury prize, which provides financial support for research work in archives.
-The filmmakers are highly imaginative in creatively and originally combining found footage or sounds into new works of cinematic art and giving us special film experiences.
+A fine selection of international submissions competed for the jury prize, which provides financial support for research work in archives, and for this year's audience award.
+The filmmakers showed great ingenuity in creatively and originally combining found footage or sounds to create new works of cinematic art and give us special film experiences.

 nominated entries 2024